apache/iceberg-python/mkdocs/docs/api.md

 tbl.append(df)
 ```

-Then you could use dynamic overwrite on this partition:
+Then we can call `dynamic_partition_overwrite` with this arrow table:

 ```python
 df_corrected = pa.Table.from_pylist([